MFA Graduate Instructor Resources

 Emergency Help

-• 911 - If it's an imminent crisis, just call 911.
-Really.
+- 911 - If it's an imminent or serious crisis, call 911.
+The dispatcher will connect you with the appropriate UVA or local resource.

 Reportable Incidents

-• Just Report It - One-stop site for reporting sexual misconduct, bias/discrimination, hazing, and more.
+- Just Report It - One-stop site for reporting sexual misconduct, bias/discrimination, hazing, and more.
+If you think you have a reportable incident, this is the best place to make your report.

-• Office for Equal Opportunity and Civil Rights - If you think you may have a student facing discrimination, including harassment, in violation of the University's non-discrimination and equal opportunity policy statement, you can consult with this office.
+- Office for Equal Opportunity and Civil Rights - If you think you may have a student facing discrimination, including harassment, in violation of the University's non-discrimination and equal opportunity policy statement, you can consult with this office.

 Next-Level Help